yojoots/libbitcoin-system-wiki/Reserve-Currency-Fallacy.md

 For Bitcoin to be a hard money, there must be an actual [decentralized](Glossary#centralization) Bitcoin economy.
 Without individuals [validating](Glossary#validation) BTC received in [exchange](Glossary#exchange), there is nobody to refuse [invalid](Glossary#validity) BTC as redefined by the state.
 It is an error to conflate a settlement [layer](Glossary#layering) with substitution.
 Layering preserves the key security aspect of decentralization and strongly precludes debasement, while "backing" is full abandonment.

-It is very possible for Bitcoin to be held by national treasuries, but not for it to be a reserve currency.
+It is very possible for Bitcoin to be held by national treasuries, but not for it to be exclusively a reserve currency.
 People must trade with it for it to be secure.